A recent article (April 20, 2014) in the Wall Street Journal began like this:

 Mr. Maranto is a professor in the Department of Education Reform at the University of Arkansas, where Mr. Crouch is a researcher.

 The discussion about fatherlessness has been put out of polite public discourse.
 Why?
 The facts from a plethora of studies have proven that our experiment with a culture lacking the guardrail, called marriage, has been proven to be toxic to children.
-We know there is a problem so we have turned our attention on schools.
+We know there is a problem so we have turned our attention to schools.
 ‘We must test the teachers.’
 When I was a kid, I told my parents I got a bad grade because I had a bad teacher.
 They looked at me like I was crazy and told me to go study.
 I do know that schools can improve and they should work on it.
 However, if you look at the schools that have mostly intact families, you will find that teachers will look like they are doing a great job.
 When you look at the schools where the majority of the kids go home to a single parent or guardian, you will find that the teachers are suspect.

-I agree with most of the article that I have extensively cited.
-However, I do not believe we can wait for the change to be led by political, educational and entertainment elites.
+I agree with most of the articles that I have extensively cited.
+However, I do not believe we can wait for the change to be led by political, educational, and entertainment elites.
 They seem to have abandoned the scientific method as a way to even identify the source of the problem.
 If we refuse to identify the problem because it is uncomfortable, our solutions are merely an exercise in beating our chest, pretending we are changing the course of the wind.

 Jesus called the Church to be the salt of the earth.
-Salt was the preserving agent in Jesus day.
+Salt was the preserving agent in Jesus’ day.
 Salt was rubbed into meat to help keep it from going bad.
 A Christian is called to permeate society to keep it from going bad.
 Too many of us are trying to change the church to mirror society.

 Long Island Youth Mentoring recruits Christians from churches to be mentors to fatherless children.
 Our job is to love them and stand in the gap of the absent dad, and to help lead a child in the way he/she should go.
 They need to know that they have a Father.
 He is the one who made them and He did so for a purpose.
 They need to experience His cherishing love, through us, before they will understand the beauty and potential that is handmade; within them.